n7on/docker-internals/README.md

 Used by Docker to change root filesystem to image filesystem.

+## Docker Runtime
+Docker runs a daemon called containerd, which will provide an API that can be used for managing Docker containers.
+Such as starting, stopping or pulling images.
+This API is used by the Docker client executable `docker`.
+Normally the client connects to containerd using the Docker socket FD (file descriptor).
+When a container is started, an executable path within container is provided from client.
+And Docker uses `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems and change root of filesystem using `pivot_root`.
+So for example, `docker run -it nginx bash` will connect to containerd and send command to run `bash` in `nginx:latest` image filesystem.
+Containerd will use `runc` execute bash, and because of `-it` flags, it will provide the `docker` client with a reverse shell to the `bash` process.

+## Filesystem
-Filesystems are called images and they contains the executables needed together with all it's dependencies (userland).
-When an executable on this filesystem runs in a namespace, it's called a container.
+Filesystems created from images and contains the executables needed together with all it's dependencies (userland).
+When an executable on this filesystem runs in namespaces, it's called a container.
 It's a perfectly normal process but it's isolated from the rest of the system using kernel features above.
+The filesystem used by Docker is called `overlay`, and it is like the image format based upon layers.
+The top layer is where the container can make changes, and the layers below belong to the image which is immutable.
+So same image can be shared by multiple containers.

+The introduction will not dig any further into the filesystem though.
+Images will be flattened and written to current filesystem to simplify in order to make other concepts more transparent.

 ## Images
 Docker images are basically a list of "layers".
 And each layer is a tarball.
 So if these tarballs are extracted in correct order to disk, you'll get the image filesystem.
 Images also have a manifest, which is a json file that holds all layer information and the image configuration.
-This specification is formalized by [OCI](https://github.com/opencontainers/image-spec).

-By using [./image-download](./image-download) all layers are flattened, so if you later upload image using [./image-upload](./image-upload), image will only have 1 layer.
+This information is used by Docker to create the `overlay` filesystem and start up processes in it's namespaces.

 ### Download Image
-Images are usually downloaded using `docker pull`, but we could do this without Docker by calling Docker Registry API's directly using [./image-download](./image-download).
-Images are downloaded and filesystem extracted to `~/.docker-internals/<docker-hub-username>/<repository>/<tag>`.
-Note that Official images all have `docker-hub-username = "library"`.
+Images are usually downloaded using "docker pull", but we could do this without Docker by calling Docker registry API's directly.

+Following script downloads the layers and extracts it to the fileystem in correct order under `~/.docker-internals/<docker-hub-username>/<repo>/<tag>`.
+Making it visible and usable in order to explore it further.

 Ex.
 Download alpine:latest to `~/.docker-internals/`